Staars/Staars.github.io/docs/Bluetooth_MI32.md

 ### Berry examples

 Here is an implementaion of the "old" MI32 commands:
-!!! example "removed MI32 commands in Berry"
+!!! example "removed MI32 commands in Berry (deprecated Version!!)"

     ```python
     ble = BLE()